hughrun/rijks-teen-press/README.md

+**Due to unannounced changes to the Rijksmuseum API this code no longer works.**

 # Rijks Teen Press bot

 This Twitter bot takes a random title from the Teen Vogue rss feed, and pairs it with an image from the Rijksmuseum API to create 'Rijks Teen Press' book covers.